Dimeiza/Assistants/README.md

 And I strongly recommended that this tool only use a power user.
 If you are a newbie of raspberry pi and linux, I recommend that you don't use this tool, and you use both assistants only according to official procedures.

+In principle, I don't hope to receive a question how to execute Assistants in your environment.
+But if you find a point of improvement, you can share it in issue in this repository.
+I can't promise to improve, but I will read your issue.

 ## Description

 This tool/scripts features are: